lucasf26/lucasf26/README.md

 ## Hi there!
 My name is Lucas Ferraris 👋

-- 🔭 I’m currently working on Thermal-Hydraulics of CAREM-25 nuclear reactor.
+- 🔭 I’m currently working on as Thermal-hydraulics analyst of CAREM-25 nuclear reactor, in CNEA (Argentina).
-- 🌱 I’m currently learning Machine Learning and Python Libraries.
+- 🌱 I’m currently learning Machine Learning and Python Libraries for Data Science.
 - 📫 How to reach me: lucasf.2606@gmail.com
 - ⚡ Fun fact: i love music, fútbol and cooking.